 Further, to assess the damages as of the date of sale to the new buyer is counter to Akelius’ own statement that it had intended to purchase the properties as a long-term investment.
 There was no reason to think Akelius would have been looking to sell the properties in 2018, had the original contract proceeded as planned.
 If it had purchased the properties with a stated intention to flip them in the short term, it may have been possible to factor this into the assessment in consideration of Fleischer.
 However, given the facts of the case, the Court of Appeal found that there was an insufficient connection between Akelius’s preferred assessment date and the date of the breath or the parties’ stated intention behind the original contract.

-Contact Milosevic Fiske LLP in Toronto for Skilled Representation in Breach of Contract and Real Estate Disputes
+Contact Milosevic & Associates in Toronto for Skilled Representation in Breach of Contract and Real Estate Disputes